 My second hand-wired keyboard is a clone of the Atreus with 62 keys.
-Building my first hand-wired keyboard was so much fun and I had Zealios V1 laying around so I built another one.
+Building my first hand-wired keyboard was so much fun and I had Zealios V1s lying around, so I built another one.

 Facts